liamhauw/OpenGL-demo/README.md

-# 介绍
+# Introducation

-基于OpenGL实现了基于物理的渲染
+The implementation of pbr based on OpenGL

-# 特点
+# Feature

-- 采用了 image-based lighting
+- image-based lighting
-- 使用 imgui 提供用户控制接口
+- gui based on imgui
-- 具有多种材质

-# 依赖
+# Dependence

 - OpenGL
 - glfw